yschroe/chessalyzer.js/README.md

 -   `finish()` (opt.):
     Optional method that is called when all games have been processed.
 Can be used for example to clean up or sort the data in the tracker.

+-   `heatmapPresets` (opt.): If you want to predefine heatmap analysis functions for your custom tracker you can call by name instead of passing a function, `this.heatmapPresets` can be overriden with an object, in which the keys are the names of the presets.
+    ```javascript
+        this.heatmapPresets = {
+            MY_FIRST_HEATMAP_FUNC: {
+                name: 'My first Heatmap func',
+                description: 'all keys beside the "calc" key are optional',
+                calc: (data, loopSqrData, sqrData) => return 123
+            },
+            ANOTHER_HEATMAP_FUNC: {
+                calc: (...)
+            }
+        }
+    ```

 # Heatmap Presets

-Instead of defining your own heatmap function you can also use the heatmap presets Chessalyzer.js provides you via `import { Heatmap } from 'chessalyzer.js`.
-The Heatmap object has two properties Tile and Piece for the matching Tracker types.
-You can simply pass the `calc` property as a heatmap function for `Chessalyzer.generateHeatmap(...)`, e.g. `Heatmap.Tile.TILE_OCC_ALL.calc`
+Instead of defining your own heatmap function you can also use the heatmap presets Chessalyzer.js provides you via the Tile and Piece Trackers.
+You can access those presets by passing the SHORT_NAMEs of the following table as your first argument in `generateHeatmap(...)`, e.g. `<yourTileTrackerInstance>.generateHeatmap('TILE_OCC_BY_PIECE', 'a2')`.

 ### Tile Tracker